 - Writing workshops in area middle/high schools and the Shelter House in conjunction with the Iowa Youth Writing Project

-This course places students in local classrooms for 15 hours/week for 8 weeks (120 hours total) of the semester in which students are enrolled and must be taken during a student’s first or second semester in the program.
+This course places students in local classrooms for 15 hours/week for eight weeks (120 hours total) of the semester in which students are enrolled and must be taken during a student’s first or second semester in the program.
 In addition to gaining experience in the classroom, this exposure helps ensure students that teaching is the right career choice for them.
 Students should plan to take the practicum during a semester where they have a fairly flexible schedule since they will be in schools at least three hours a day.
 An accompanying Seminar that meets twice a week is also a component of the class.
 The field experience begins six weeks into the semester, at which point Seminar meets once a week.

 In Practicum, students also participate in an after-school tutoring/mentoring program at one of the junior high schools in the Iowa City School District once a week for the entire semester.
-This is an experience that the class does together, from driving to and from the school in University vans, to collaborating as they assist individual students with their homework, to sharing stories and asking questions about the experience together as a class.
+This is an experience that the class does together, from driving to and from the school in university vans, to collaborating as they assist individual students with their homework, to sharing stories and asking questions about the experience together as a class.

-This course places students in a 6-week experience twice a week in an area literacy classroom that serves as a home context as they learn the planning process.
+This course places students in a six-week experience twice a week in an area literacy classroom that serves as a home context as they learn the planning process.
 Placements are generally 4-6 hours a week, totaling 25-30 hours total.
 The goal of the experience is to have students return to the classroom and view it through the eyes of planning.
 Most placements are in a classroom in an area school, though sometimes a student has an interest in teaching on the community college level and we generally can accommodate such a request.
 Other students opt to return to their practicum placement, while still others want to explore a particular placement as a precursor for student teaching.

 EDTL:4087 Seminar: Curriculum and Student Teaching